kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   return xhr;
 }
 {% endprism %}
-The feature detection code is now in a reusable function called `getXHR()`.
-The function does the cross-browser checking for `XMLHttpRequest` internally, meaning we can use XHR by creating new `getXHR()` instances and not worry about cross-browser issues.
+The feature detection code was rewritten to be a reusable function called `getXHR()`.
+The function did the cross-browser checking for `XMLHttpRequest` internally, meaning any `getXHR()` instance lets you use XHR without worrying about cross-browser issues.

-`getXHR()` checks for `XMLHttpRequest` in the same way, but also checks to see of the browser has one of two ActiveXObject builds and also checks to see if either the `XMLHttpRequest` or `ActiveXObject` exists.
+`getXHR()` checked for `XMLHttpRequest` in the same way, but also checks to see of the browser has one of two ActiveXObject builds and also checks to see if either the `XMLHttpRequest` or `ActiveXObject` exists.

-A JavaScript `try...catch` statement is looking for the different versions of `ActiveXObject`.
-If `try...catch` can't find it and also can't find `XMLHttpRequest`, then the value of the `xhr` variable is set to `false` and won't do any AJAX work.
+A JavaScript `try...catch` statement looked for the different versions of `ActiveXObject`.
+If `try...catch` didn't find it and also didn't find `XMLHttpRequest`, then the value of the `xhr` variable was set to `false` and didn't do any AJAX work.

-`getXHR()` says `return xhr` at the end of the code.
-This lets us create new instances of `getXHR()` outside of the function.
+`getXHR()` said `return xhr` at the end of the code.
+That let us create new instances of `getXHR()` outside of the function.

 There are many ways to implement XHR feature detection: <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">MDN has another great implementation</a>.
 Also, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">Read about "try...catch" on MDN</a>.